At a Glance

-Yes, test contributors can activate both the front-facing and back-facing cameras.
+Yes, test contributors can activate both the front-facing and back-facing cameras, but only one can be used at a time.
 If you expect contributors to turn on their camera, it's a best practice to write screeners that share these expectations up front.

 4. What is the recording limit on mobile tests?

 We recommend that tests be about 15 minutes long.
 Technically, the recorders can record up to 60 minutes of video, but you'll need to screen for contributors that have 2GB of free space on their device for a test that long.
 If you're interested in doing longer tests, please contact your Customer Success Manager (CSM).